Laravel-Backpack/docs/5.x/crud-operation-trash.md

 This is a <span class="badge badge-info">PRO</span> operation.
 It requires that you have [purchased access to `backpack/pro`](https://backpackforlaravel.com/products/pro-for-unlimited-projects).

 In addition, it needs:
-- Your entity must use SoftDeletes to utilize this Operation.
+- Your entity must use Laravel's `SoftDeletes` trait, for this Operation to work

 <a name="trash-a-single-item"></a>
 ## Trash a Single Item <span class="badge badge-info">PRO</span>